 Barrier coatings play a pivotal role in enhancing the functionality of packaging materials by providing essential protection.
 However, they can complicate the recycling process, posing a significant question: do barrier coatings affect recyclability?
 This article delves into the complexities surrounding this issue, shedding light on the environmental impact and sustainability of packaging materials.
-At KCL, we specialize in helping businesses navigate these complexities through our comprehensive barrier coating analysis and recyclability assessment services.
+At KCL, we specialize in helping businesses navigate these complexities through our comprehensive barrier coating testing and recyclability assessment services.

 What are barrier coatings and their purpose?